 This technique is literally the holy grail of finding new keywords.
 In this guide, I will teach you everything about Keyword Gap analysis and best practices.

 Here we go…

 What is Keyword Gap Analysis?

-Keyword gap analysis is the strategy of comparing two or more competing domains to identify those keywords that competition is ranking for, but you are not.
+Keyword gap analysis compares two or more competing domains to identify those keywords that the competition is ranking for, but you are not.

-The key here is to pick 1-2 competitor or top websites in your niche, use any of the below-mentioned competitor keyword gap analysis tools, and find those keywords that are driving traffic to your competitor websites.
+The key here is to pick 1-2 competitors or top websites in your niche, use any of the below-mentioned competitor keyword gap analysis tools, and find those keywords driving traffic to your competitor websites.

-Thanks to modern keyword gap analysis tools that made this process simple, and with a few hours of exercise you could possibly find new opportunities to create content for your’s or client website.
+Thanks to modern keyword gap analysis tools that made this process simple, you could possibly find new opportunities to create content for your’s or client website with a few hours of exercise.

 There are many benefits of Competitor Keyword gap analysis, such as:

 - The fastest way to find new opportunities